RobbanGit/KanjiGuesser/README.md

 KanjiGuesser is a simple application to test your kanji skills.
 The project is still in it's early stages, which means that a lot of things lack perfection.

-I allow any individual/organization the permission to fork the project, and allow them to make any changes to the code without requesting my permission.
+I allow any individual/organization the permission to fork the project.
 If a fork is made, a reference to me would be appreciated, but not a must.

 This is just a personal project, which means that updates/changes may occur spontaneously, and the project may reach a permanent standstill at any point.